 - Managed L2 and L3 Switches

 Modular switches are expendable switches comes with different sized chassis which allow a different number of modular line cards inside the chassis.
 The modular switches also offer more flexibility in their configuration.
 If you have a 24 port modular switch you can easily expand the switch to 48 port.

 Stackable Configuration Switches

-A stackable switch is a switch that is completely functional operating standalone but which can also be set up to operate jointly with one or more other switches in a group.
+A stackable switch is a switch that is the completely functional operating standalone but which can also be set up to work jointly with another switch in a group.
 This group of switches will show the characteristics of a single switch but have the port capacity of the sum of all switches.
-Stackable switches can be interconnected using a special cable that provides high-bandwidth throughput between the switches.
+We can connect Stackable switches using a special cable that provides high-bandwidth throughput between these switches.
 The Cisco Stack Wise Technology allows the interconnection of nine switches in the group.
-These stacked switches effectively operate as a single larger switch.
+These stacked switches also work as a single larger switch.